Dâmbovița County: Name

-The county is named after the Dâmbovița River, which is a name of Slavic origin, derived from Дъб, dâmb, meaning "oak", as it once flowed through the oak forests of the Wallachian Plain.
+The county is named after the Dâmbovița River, a name of Slavic origin derived from Дъб, dâmb, meaning "oak," as it once flowed through the oak forests of the Wallachian Plain.

 Geography

 Dâmbovița county has a total area of 4,054 km^{2} (1.7% of the country's surface).
 It is situated in the south-central part of the country, on the Ialomița and Dâmbovița river basins.

 The highest altitude is Omu Peak (2505 m) in the Bucegi Mountains, while the lowest is between 120–125 m, in the Titu Plain.
 The administrative units of the county are: 2 municipalities, 5 cities, 82 communes, all encompassing an additional 361 villages.